Westcotes

 The area was developed quite late, because the land remained part of two privately held estates until the 1870s. and therefore is somewhat less dense than other inner city areas like Highfields and Belgrave.
+At the 2011 census the population of the ward was 11,644.

 History

 Roman

 Two Roman roads crossed the West End.
 Both of these roads crossed the River Soar at a place close to where the West Bridge stands today.
 One of these roads headed in a south-westerly direction, which was the Fosse Way.
 The Fosse Way ran from the vicinity of Exeter to Lincolnshire, passing through Leicester.
 A second road ran directly westwards to join Watling Street, another important Roman Road, at Mancetter in Warwickshire.

 In the 1970s the remains of a Roman villa were discovered close to the course of the Mancetter road on Saxon Street.
 The dwelling included many features that were characteristic of life throughout the Roman Empire; including under-floor heating and painted wall-plaster.
 The remains of the decorations can still be seen at the Jewry Wall Museum.